D&D 5e - Questionable Arcana - Crafting: The Poisoner's Kit

 Your players may protest and point to real life examples of plants which can be immediately applied to a weapon.
 You can fold your arms and say they don't exist in your world, but there's no reason these simpler floral poisons can't coexist with the more complex.
 The party may occasionally find these "instant" poisons in the wild, but I recommend restricting the environments they grown in to avoid abuse.
 For example, a hypothetical Firevein plant capable of dealing 1d6 fire + 1d6 poison damage on injury can only be found on the slopes of an active volcano.

-As stated above, RaW for extracting poisons from creatures are effective.
+As stated above, the rules as written for extracting poisons from creatures are already fairly effective.
 A DC 20 Nature check, modified by your Poisoner's Kit proficiency, is very reasonable and also scales into later levels.
-However, there are a couple of loopholes the DM should be aware of.
+Furthermore the rules already require that the creature either be dead or incapacitated, and the process itself takes 1d6 minutes.
+This greatly limits the players ability to harvest poisons from a live target, however there are a couple of loopholes the DM should be aware of.

-The first and most obvious source of abuse is harvesting poison from a player-owned pet, companion, or familiar.
+The first and most obvious source of abuse is harvesting poison from a player-controlled pet or companion.
 Although most creatures eligible for those roles have fairly weak poisons, some notable exceptions could cause major power creep late into the campaign.

-Let's say a Wizard chooses a poisonous snake as a familiar.
-Because the familiar follows your orders without question, a clever player might try to milk the snake regularly to amass a poison stockpile.
+Let's say you allow a beast conclave ranger to choose a giant poisonous snake as a familiar.
+Because the snake generally follows your orders without question, a clever player might try to milk the snake regularly to amass a poison stockpile.
 Rather than disallowing this behavior, I'd recommend some simple restrictions.

-The last potential loophole I want to cover is a player who decides to go all Matt Damon and make a zoo to house all the snakes they find.
+The last potential pet-related loophole I want to cover is a player who decides to go all Matt Damon and make a zoo to house all the poisonous creatures they find.
 This could hypothetically grow into a never-ending source of free poison, but it can once again be easily managed by the crafting cost formula.

 Any large-scale creature milking operation would require staff to maintain the buildings and feed/milk the creatures.
 You'd likely also need a consistent supply of antivenom to prevent loss of life in the event of a staff member getting bitten.
-You can itemize this, but I'd recommend assigning a value to the poison being harvested and utilize crafting formulae.
+You can itemize this, but I'd recommend assigning a value to the poison being harvested and utilize crafting formulae with the values shifted towards the maintenance of the facility.
 For example: 4 staff members proficient in the Poisoner's Kit harvesting poisonous snakes would milk 4d4*5+20 worth of venom per day from the snakes.
 If you assigned a value of 200 GP to the poison, it would take, on average, just under 3 days for the team to produce a unit of venom.

 In the event that a character attempts to sell any poison on the market, I would limit the volume they are able to sell.
 I recommend using the RaW rules for selling a magic items on page 130 of The Dungeon Master's Guide.